 Valentine’s Day: What the “Rain” (Baran) has revealed about love and life

-Here comes Valentine’s day, or cupid day, or the day when we openly express feelings of love, affection and joy.
-The red colour gets widely celebrated and we get surrounded by red hearts, red roses and red balloons.
+There goes Valentine’s day, the day when we openly express feelings of love, affection and joy.
+And celebrate colour red: red hearts, red roses, and red balloons.
 Perfect day to watch a romantic movie.
 Like the Iranian movie I saw a long time ago.
 I have seen many movies in my life; few have resonated with me like this particular movie.

-I consider myself lucky to be living in a city viewed as a crossroad of civilisations and cultures.
-I have the opportunity to enjoy works of art from all over the world.
-So when there was a special programme on Iranian Cinematography in my city (“my” has its own significance) a long time ago, I was there.
-I knew little about Iranian movies and decided to see the Rain (Baran), a movie directed by Majid Majidi.
+It was during a special programme on Iranian Cinematography in my city (“my” has its own significance) when I decided to see the Rain (Baran), a movie directed by Majid Majidi.
 I was impressed with the captivating images and random dialogue about love and life.
 Until today, I can remember how I felt when the movie ended.